jina-ai/executor-annlite-indexer/README.md

-# AnnliteIndexer
+# AnnLiteIndexer

-AnnliteIndexer indexes Documents into a `DocumentArray`  using `storage='annlite'`.
+AnnLiteIndexer indexes Documents into a `DocumentArray`  using `storage='annlite'`.
 Underneath, the `DocumentArray`  uses [AnnLite](https://github.com/jina-ai/annlite) to store and search Documents efficiently.

 ## Usage